Genocides in history (1490 to 1914): Americas

-Historian Roxanne Dunbar-Ortiz opposes these viewpoints and says, "Proponents of the default position emphasize attrition by disease despite other causes equally deadly, if not more so.
-In doing so they refuse to accept that the colonization of America was genocidal by plan, not simply the tragic fate of populations lacking immunity to disease.
+Historian Roxanne Dunbar-Ortiz opposes these viewpoints and says, "Proponents of the default position emphasise attrition by disease despite other causes equally deadly, if not more so.
+In doing so they refuse to accept that the colonisation of America was genocidal by plan, not simply the tragic fate of populations lacking immunity to disease.
 In the case of the Jewish Holocaust, no one denies that more Jews died of starvation, overwork, and disease under Nazi incarceration than died in gas ovens, yet the acts of creating and maintaining the conditions that led to those deaths clearly constitute genocide."

 Historian Andrés Reséndez argues that even though the Spanish were aware of the spread of smallpox, they made no mention of it until 1519, a quarter century after Columbus arrived in Hispaniola.
 Instead he contends that enslavement in gold and silver mines was the primary reason why the Native American population of Hispaniola dropped so significantly. and that even though disease was a factor, the native population would have rebounded the same way Europeans did following the Black Death if it were not for the constant enslavement they were subject to.
-He contends that enslavement of Native Americans was one of the causes of their depopulation in North America; that the majority of Indians enslaved were women and children compared to the enslavement of Africans which mostly targeted adult males and in turn they were sold at a 50% to 60% higher price, and that 2,462,000 to 4,985,000 Amerindians were enslaved between Columbus's arrival and 1900 throughout the Americas.
+He contends that enslavement of Native Americans was one of the causes of their depopulation in North America; that the majority of the Native Americans enslaved were women and children compared to the enslavement of Africans which mostly targeted adult males and in turn they were sold at a 50% to 60% higher price, and that 2,462,000 to 4,985,000 Native Americans were enslaved between Columbus's arrival and 1900 throughout the Americas.

 Several films and books on the subject were released around the year 1992 to coincide with the 500th anniversary of Columbus' voyage.
 In 2003, Venezuelan President Hugo Chávez urged Latin Americans not to celebrate the Columbus Day holiday.
 Chavez blamed Columbus for spearheading "the biggest invasion and genocide ever seen in the history of humanity."

-According to scientists from University College London, the colonization of the Americas caused so much disease and death in the 100 years after 1492, that it contributed to climate change and global cooling.
+According to scientists from University College London, the colonisation of the Americas caused so much disease and death in the 100 years after 1492, that it contributed to climate change and global cooling.
 The depopulation caused the abandonment and reforestation of large areas of farmland, resulting in large enough decreases in carbon dioxide to cool the earth.

 Argentina

 The Conquest of the Desert was a military campaign mainly directed by General Julio Argentino Roca in the 1870s, which established Argentine dominance over Patagonia, then inhabited by indigenous peoples, killing more than 1,300.

-Contemporary sources indicate that it was a deliberate genocide by the Argentine government.
-Others perceived the campaign as intending to suppress only groups of aboriginals that refused to submit to the government and carried out attacks on European settlements.
+Contemporary sources indicate that it was a deliberate genocide by the Argentine government, with Argentine troops committing mass executions, reports of nations being "wiped out of existence", and those not killed were often deported from Patagonia.
+Others perceived the campaign as intending to suppress only groups of indigenous people that refused to submit to the government and carried out attacks on European settlements.